Skip to main content

 • Self-guided learning contributes to subject-specific knowledge and self-motivation.

-• To assess the student understanding of the theoretical and technical aspects of the technologies and their application, the students will submit a completed lab book. a poster explaining the theory, practice and applications of a technique of their choosing.
-In addition lab performance will be assessed.
+• To assess the student understanding of the theoretical and technical aspects of the technologies and their application, the students will complete a lab book with coverage of lab methods and results (assignment), and a poster explaining the theory, practice and applications of a technique of their choosing.
+In addition lab performance (practical) will be assessed through evaluation of attendance, punctuality, teamwork, experimental planning and recording.

 Teaching Methods and Learning Hours